Inside a Custom Home Contract: What Lake Wylie, SC Homeowners Should Require

 A typical custom home in Lake Wylie, SC uses 5–7 draws: initial deposit at signing, foundation/slab completion, framing completion, rough mechanical (electrical, plumbing, HVAC) sign-off, drywall and insulation, substantial completion, and final draw upon certificate of occupancy.
 Your construction lender — whether that is a local bank or a regional lender serving York County SC — will almost certainly require lender-ordered inspections before authorizing each draw disbursement.

 The draw schedule in your contract should specify the exact dollar amount or percentage for each milestone, not vague language like “progress draws as needed.”
 We cover the mechanics of draw schedules in detail in our guide to custom home draw schedules in Lake Wylie, SC.
-For now, the key point is that your contract’s draw schedule and your lender’s draw schedule must be aligned before closing on your construction loan.

 • Draw schedules must tie payments to verified construction milestones, not calendar dates